Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Discussion

 \descitem{Surrogate replacement of the FE model} A fast Gaussian process (GP) surrogate replacement of the FE model was used for calibration and load step selection.
 A nice feature of GPs is that uncertainty surrounding the surrogate model can be incorporated into the inference problem.
-In this case, a simplified approach was taken, and the mean of the surrogate model was used without taking into account uncertainty of the surrogate model.
-The exclusion of the surrogate uncertainty was a simplification adopted for this initial demonstration, but future work may be expanded to include it.
-In general, the mean absolute error between the surrogate output and the model (evaluated at locations in the parameter space reserved for testing) was less than .003\% of the load and the less than .1\% of the displacements (which included any error from the PCA transformation as well).
-Thus, the error due to the surrogate model approximation was several orders of magnitude less than the expected measurement noise for both QoIs.
+In this case, a simplified approach was taken, and the mean of the surrogate model was used without taking into account uncertainty of the surrogate model, but future work may be expanded to include the uncertainty.
+In general, the mean absolute error between the surrogate output and the model (evaluated at locations in the parameter space reserved for testing) was less than 0.003\% of the load and the less than 0.1\% of the displacements (which included any error from the PCA transformation as well).
+Thus, the error due to the surrogate model approximation was significantly less than the expected measurement noise for both QoIs.
 Additionally, because the surrogate model is trained on a grid of parameter values, the inference is restricted to this training space with truncated normal prior distributions.
 The parameter bounds used for training were chosen to be very conservative.
 However, if the support of the target posterior distribution falls outside the parameter bounds, it is likely the case that the chosen model-form is not appropriate for the specific application and should be revisited.